top of page

 Are we the first sorority to provide a sisterhood for women taking online classes or attending non-traditional colleges and universities?

-Sigma Chi Psi Sorority is indeed the first organization that accepts women from ALL accredited online colleges and universities, according to extensive research and fact-finding.
+Sigma Chi Psi Sorority is indeed the first organization to primarily focus on online college students and alumni from ALL accredited online colleges and universities, according to extensive research and fact-finding.
 The organization is open to students pursuing an associate degree, bachelor's, master's, or doctorate, as well as those studying at community and technical colleges.
 Although there are thousands of collegiate sororities and fraternities, many fail to accommodate the majority of students who pursue or have pursued higher education in non-traditional ways, leaving significant gaps.

-Virtual chapters and affiliate groups have been established by certain sororities to cater to non-traditional and online students since our inception.
-Honor societies offer membership to non-traditional college students.
+Collegiate virtual chapters and affiliate groups have been established by certain sororities to cater to non-traditional and online students since our inception.
+Honor societies offer membership to non-traditional college and community college students.
 Additionally, some D9 organizations provide membership opportunities to students who have completed their degrees through online programs.

 Are we part of the divine nine?

-No, Sigma Chi Psi sorority is not affiliated with the divine nine.
-We are an independent multicultural organization in support individuals who have pursued or are pursuing higher education in non-traditional ways.
+No, Sigma Chi Psi sorority is not affiliated with the Divine Nine.
+We are a multicultural organization that supports individuals who have pursued or are pursuing higher education in non-traditional ways.

 What type of nonprofit organization is Sigma Chi Psi Sorority, Inc.?

-Sigma Chi Psi Sorority, Inc. is a real national sorority and has been a 501(C)(3) nonprofit organization.
+Sigma Chi Psi Sorority, Inc. is a real national sorority and a 501(C)(3) nonprofit organization.
 The organization aims to support individuals who have pursued or are pursuing higher education in non-traditional ways.

 When was Sigma Chi Psi Sorority, Inc. established?

 Sigma Chi Psi Sorority, Inc. was formed in November 2019 and was established federally on October 14, 2020.
-The founding student-approved chapters celebrated their charter day on October 28th, and the organization was approved as a 501(C)(3) nonprofit on November 5, 2020.
+The founding student-approved chapters celebrated their charter day on October 28th.
 Sigma Chi Psi Sorority considers October 14th as the founding date of the organization's day of establishment.

 Can I join Sigma Chi Psi if I am a member of another sorority?

-To become a member of Sigma Chi Psi, you must not be an active member of a SIMILAR sorority, which refers to a collegiate sorority that exclusively offers membership to non-traditional college students.
-In such a case, you must terminate your membership with a similar sorority before applying to Sigma Chi Psi.
-However, if you're part of a D9 sorority or any other collegiate sorority and pursuing or have pursued a post-graduate degree online, you may still apply to become a member of Sigma Chi Psi.
+To become a member of Sigma Chi Psi, you must not be an active member of a non-collegiate sorority or a sorority that exclusively offers membership to non-traditional college students.
+If you are, you must terminate your membership with that sorority before applying to Sigma Chi Psi.
+However, if you are part of a D9 sorority or any other collegiate sorority and are pursuing or have completed a post-graduate degree online, you are still eligible to apply for membership with Sigma Chi Psi.

 How much is membership?

-Compared to other sororities and fraternities, Sigma Chi Psi offers affordable fees and multiple payment options.
-The initial fees, which are subject to change, are not disclosed publicly and are only provided to those who receive an invitation to complete intake.
-Annual dues of $150, which are also subject to change, are due in the second year.
-All payment options, fees, and how the initial fee is spent are provided at the time of an invite to intake.
-Sigma Chi Psi no longer offers a reduced initial fee due to COVID-19.
-It's important to note that paying the fee does not guarantee membership, and intake cannot begin until the initial fee is paid.
+Compared to other sororities and fraternities, Sigma Chi Psi offers affordable fees.
+The initial fees, which are subject to change, are not publicly disclosed and are only provided to those invited to begin the intake process.
+Annual dues of $150, also subject to change, are required starting in the second year.
+Detailed information about payment options, fees, and the allocation of the initial fee is provided when an invitation to intake is extended.
+Please note that Sigma Chi Psi no longer offers a reduced initial fee due to COVID-19.
+Additionally, paying the fee does not guarantee membership, and intake cannot begin until the initial fee is paid.

 What is Sigma Chi Psi's application process?